jcolag/entropy-arbitrage/2025-04-21-grounation.md

 * Ignore for ToC
 {:toc}

-Today, at least Rastafarian folks celebrate [Grounation Day](https://en.wikipedia.org/wiki/Grounation_Day), honoring Haile Selassie's 1966 visit to Jamaica, which has become the movement's most important holy day.
+Today, at least Rastafarian folks celebrate {% wiki Grounation_Day|Grounation Day|en %}, honoring Haile Selassie's 1966 visit to Jamaica, which has become the movement's most important holy day.
 Even after reading the Wikipedia article, I admit that I don't really understand the connection, but given how many European holidays exist to absorb some local festival, I don't need to make sense of anything to offer an *Abu Ye* to those who celebrate.

 ![The flag of the former Ethiopian Empire with the Lion of Judah in the center](/blog/assets/Flag-of-Ethiopia-1897-1974.png "When people talk about flags, they don't talk nearly enough about the era when people put extremely fussy national symbols on them for people to sew...")